Why Should You Pray for Those Who Persecute You

-Have you ever been purposefully hurt by another person?
-Be it verbal, physical, emotional, it all hurts us down to our core.
 Sometimes it can even be accidental, yet when we are hurt by another person we can tend to see everything as purposeful.

-I don’t know about you, but in these situations, my natural response is generally to strike back.
 My prideful nature prompts me to “get them back” and return hurt for hurt (eye for an eye).
 I can quickly jump into all sorts of vengeful, resentful thoughts when someone hurts me.

 How can you pray for someone who treats you so bad?

-Jesus instructs us to take a radical and counter-cultural response when it comes to dealing with those who hurt us.
-Let’s take a look at how we are called to respond and dive into the realities of what it means to pray for those who persecute you
+Let’s take a look at how we are called to respond and dive into the realities of what it means to bless those who persecute you.

 This post may contain affiliate links.
 Read our full disclosure here.

 In Luke chapter 6, we get one of the most challenging teachings of Jesus in the whole Bible.
 It isn’t challenging in the sense of being hard to comprehend the meaning like in some of the parables.
-Nor is it challenging to understand because of vastly different cultural contexts.
-Rather, it is challenging by the very nature of what it asks us to do.

 But I say to you who listen: Love your enemies, do what is good to those who hate you, bless those who curse you, pray for those who mistreat you.
 If anyone hits you on the cheek, offer the other also, And if anyone takes away your coat, don’t hold back your shirt either.
 Give to everyone who asks you, and from one who takes your things, don’t ask for them back.
 Just as you want others to do for you, do the same for them.”
 Luke 6:27-31 (HCSB)

-See what I mean?
-This passage is easy to comprehend, but our whole being presses on us the difficulty of actually living in this way.
 Just as quickly as we can think of ways we can get better at this way of treating people, we also can think up excuses as to why our less loving behavior was (or still is) justified.

 So you are probably thinking who on earth wants to love their enemies and bless those who curse them?
 Like I said above, our natural inclination is to retaliate against those who hurt us.
-Yet, only the disciples of Jesus, led by the Holy Spirit, can bless and turn away from their initial response to retaliate with all their might.

 For you were called to this, because Christ also suffered for you, leaving you an example, so that you should follow in His steps.
-Hdid not commit sin, and no deceit was found in His mouth; when He was reviled, He did not revile in return; when He was suffering, He did not threaten but entrusted Himself to the One who judges justly.”
+He did not commit sin, and no deceit was found in His mouth; when He was reviled, He did not revile in return; when He was suffering, He did not threaten but entrusted Himself to the One who judges justly.”
 1 Peter 2:21-23

-God the Father planned to rescue us from our sin before the foundation of the world.
 In the Old Testament, He laid out the commandments and laws for the Israelites and entered into a covenant with them in which they were able to have their sins forgiven and be reconciled to God through a system of sacrifices.

 Bless those who persecute you; bless and do not curse.
 Rejoice with those who rejoice; weep with those who weep.
 Be in agreement with one another.
 Do not be proud; instead, associate with the humble.
 Do not be wise in your own estimation.
 Do not repay anyone evil for evil.
 Try to do what is honorable in everyone’s eyes.
 If possible, on your part, live at peace with everyone.”
 Romans 12:14-18

 However, God’s ultimate plan was to completely save us from our sins through the ultimate sacrifice.
-In order to do this, God sent His Son, Jesus, to purchase our forgiveness and redemption by laying down His life on the cross.
-And God the Spirit overcame our pride and opened our eyes to see the authority of Jesus and His righteousness over all things.
+In order to do this, God sent His Son, Christ Jesus, to purchase our forgiveness and redemption by laying down His life on the cross.

 And be kind and compassionate to one another, forgiving one another, just as God also forgave you in Christ.”
 Ephesians 4:32

-Jesus is able to give us such a challenging directive of loving those who hate us because He actually practiced what He preached.
 He died on the cross willingly for those who hated Him, even those who were actively killing Him.
 Our life is made new because of the undeserved mercy of being blessed by Jesus when we were his enemy.

 How Do You Bless Someone Who Hurt You

-I think we can all agree that blessing someone that has hurt you isn't easy.
-Nor is it a natural response!
 Our immediate thought is to lash back at them or cause them similar pain.
 But that is definitely NOT what God calls us to do!

 Bless Your Persecutor by Fixing Your Eyes on Jesus